-For two decades, the Jamestown Rediscovery archaeological project has brought to vivid life the stories of early James Fort.
+The Jamestown Rediscovery archaeological project has been bringing to vivid life the stories of early James Fort since 1994.

 Dr. William Kelso visited Jamestown in 1963 while a graduate student at the College of William and Mary in nearby Williamsburg.
-He heard about the lost fort and the 20 acres of the island eroded by the river current.
-But Kelso was skeptical.
-He had a theory that the standing 17th-century brick church tower was built near the center of the original fort.
+He heard about the lost fort and the 20 acres of the island eroded by the river current, but Kelso was skeptical.
+He had a theory that the standing 17th-century brick church tower had been built near the center of the original fort.
 Colony secretary William Strachey had written that “a pretty chapel” stood “in the middest” of the fort, so it seemed likely that a later church would have been built near the site of the first one, by the rationale “once sacred ground, always sacred ground.”

 This theory was based on experience.
-The archaeologists who stepped forward with the “fort survival” theory had for years done research and rescue excavations on 17th-century farm sites along the James River.
-Kelso, Bly Straube, Nicholas Luccketti, and Ivor Noel Hume reviewed artifacts and notes from the early National Park Service work and artifacts in the PV collections that included some fragments of pottery and weapons old enough to be signs of early Jamestown.
+The archaeologists who stepped forward with the “fort survival” theory, which included Kelso, Bly Straube, Nicholas Luccketti, and Ivor Noël Hume, had for years done research and rescue excavations on 17th-century farm sites along the James River.
+They examined artifacts and notes from the early NPS work as well as artifacts in the Preservation Virginia (PV) collection that included some fragments of pottery and weapons old enough to be signs of early Jamestown.
 Soil stains found by NPS archaeologists in the area of a Civil War earthwork near the church tower suggested to new eyes the remnants of palisades (wooden fences).
-Similar stains had been found elsewhere along the James and had proven to mark fortifications.
+Similar stains had been found elsewhere along the James River and had proven to mark fortifications.

-After 10 years of negotiation with Preservation Virginia and after winning grant support, Kelso launched the Jamestown Rediscovery Project in 1994.
+After 10 years of negotiation with Preservation Virginia—the organization who owned the land—and after winning grant support, Kelso launched the Jamestown Rediscovery Project in 1994.
 The project had two goals: find the site of the earliest fortified town on the island and share this exciting moment of discovery with actual and virtual visitors.
-It was hoped something could be found in time for Jamestown’s 400th anniversary in 2007.
-Kelso began excavations April 4, 1994, at a place between the church tower and the James River.
+The team hoped something could be found in time for Jamestown’s 400th anniversary in 2007.
+Kelso began excavations on April 4, 1994, digging between the church tower and the James River.
 Within three archaeological seasons, the Jamestown Rediscovery team had uncovered enough evidence to prove the remains of James Fort existed on dry land near the church tower.